The Best Way to Promote Your Music in 2025

 The best way to reach audiences that do not already know about you is on TikTok.
 The second best way is ads.
 Music discovery does takes place on Instagram and other such platforms, so it’s worth looking into starting a campaign with Instagram and Facebook (they operate under the same ads manager).

-Take one piece of content that has performed well for you, ideally a video with a snippet of your song as the audio, and use it as a litmus test by pushing it out to demographics similar to the ones shown on your artist pages.
-Do not be afraid to try different videos or snippets to see what catches.
-Start out with a one or two week campaign, and if you target correctly, viewers will be converted to listeners in no time.
+Take one piece of content and use it as a litmus test by pushing it out through Meta to similar demographics to the ones shown on your artist pages.
 You can also run campaigns within streaming platforms as well.
 Spotify has campaign options readily available to you if you are more comfortable letting their algorithm take the reigns.

 Live Shows